Internationale Fachkraft beim Bewerbungsgespräch

 • Written form for verifiability

-• Placement process free of charge for candidates
+• Placement process free of charge for nursing specialists

 • Transparency of structures, services and costs